 In the Wittig reaction, a triphenylphosphorus ylide, R2C– PPh3 also called a phosphorane and sometimes written in the resonance form R2C═P(Ph)3, adds to an aldehyde or ketone to yield a four-membered cyclic intermediate called an oxaphosphetane.
 The oxaphosphetane is not isolated, but instead spontaneously decomposes to give an alkene plus triphenylphosphine oxide, O═PPh3.
 In effect, the oxygen atom of the aldehyde or ketone and the R2C= bonded to phosphorus exchange places.
-(An ylide—pronounced ill-id—is a neutral, dipolar compound with adjacent positive and negative charges.)
+An ylide (pronounced ill-id—is) a neutral, dipolar compound with adjacent positive and negative charges.

 The initial addition takes place by different pathways depending on the structure of the reactants and the exact experimental conditions.
 One pathway involves a one-step cycloaddition process analogous to the Diels–Alder cycloaddition reaction (Section 14.4).
 The other pathway involves a nucleophilic addition reaction to give a dipolar intermediate called a betaine (bay-ta-een), which undergoes ring closure.

-The phosphorus ylides necessary for Wittig reaction are easily prepared by SN2 reaction of primary (and some secondary) alkyl halides with triphenylphosphine, (Ph)3P, followed by treatment with base.
+The phosphorus ylides necessary for Wittig reactions are easily prepared by SN2 reaction of primary (and some secondary) alkyl halides with triphenylphosphine, (Ph)3P, followed by treatment with base.
 Triphenylphosphine is a good nucleophile in SN2 reactions, and yields of the resultant alkyltriphenylphosphonium salts are high.
 Because of the positive charge on phosphorus, the hydrogen on the neighboring carbon is weakly acidic and can be removed by a strong base such as butyllithium (BuLi) to generate the neutral ylide.
 For example:

 The Wittig reaction is extremely general, and a great many monosubstituted, disubstituted, and trisubstituted alkenes can be prepared from the appropriate combination of phosphorane and aldehyde or ketone.
 Tetrasubstituted alkenes, however, can’t be prepared this way because of steric hindrance.